This post contains affiliate links.

 ✘ 6 year expiration

-We’ve been using the Evenflo Maestro Sport harness-to-booster car seat (technically its retired sibling the SecureKid) at home and on trips for the last four years.
-It’s probably one of the best options for a travel car seat for preschoolers if you want one that will last a good few years.
+The Evenflo Maestro Sport harness-to-booster car seat is probably one of the best options for a travel car seat for kindergartners if you want one that will last a good few years.
 It offers nice height limits as a forward-facing harness and then plenty of room in high-back booster mode.

 Note that Evenflo says kids should be at least 44″ tall to use it as a booster, which is about age 5.5 for an average boy.
 Our tiny kids haven’t hit that threshold until at least 6.5, so if your kids are small and you want to use a booster seat, this might not be the best choice for you.

 The biggest downside for some families is that the shoulder straps are set fairly close to each other in 5-point harness mode.
 If Evenflo could make them even 1″ further apart, they’d have some very happy kids out there.
 The narrow setting is compounded by the lack of harness pads – which you are not allowed to add.
 Sometimes our kids have complained but usually they haven’t; when it bothers them, we try to just pull their shirt collars up to protect the sides of their necks.
-If your child has a broader build, he might do better with a different seat.
-Note that the harness weight limit is 50 lbs.
+If your child has a broader build or is tall, he might do better with a different seat.

-For average or thinner kids, we think the Evenflo Maestro Sport might be the best car seat for 5 year old kids whose families are on a budget but want a travel-worthy option.
+For average or smaller/thinner kids, we think the Evenflo Maestro Sport might be the best car seat for 5 year old kids whose families are on a budget but want a travel-worthy option.
+Since it converts between a forward-facing harness and a highback booster seat, many families can get at least three years of use out of it – not bad for a seat with a retail price under $100.

 Graco Tranzitions review